Freelancing from Vietnam — the visa reality and how to get paid

 | Stripe (foreign entity) | 2 days | 2.9% + fixed | If you have a US LLC or UK Ltd, run payments through it |

-| Direct bank wire | 2–4 days | $25–50 + FX spread | Avoid; banks rape you on FX |
+| Direct bank wire | 2–4 days | $25–50 + FX spread | Avoid; banks charge heavily on FX |

 | Crypto | Same day | Varies | Legal grey area in Vietnam; converting back to VND is the friction |

-Most freelancers route foreign-client invoices to a Wise account in their home currency, then move USD into a Vietnamese VND account at Vietcombank/Shinhan/HSBC when they need to spend.
+Most freelancers route foreign-client invoices to a Wise account in their home currency, then move USD into a Vietnamese VND account at Vietcombank / Shinhan / HSBC when they need to spend.

 Should you keep a foreign entity?